 You know there’s a great love for sourdough when people all across the real food arena unite in asking the same question: can you make a gluten-free sourdough starter?

-In an attempt to answer this question, there’s been another “growth” in my kitchen for the past 10 days or so.
+One in five Americans eat gluten-free for various reasons so the question isn’t surprising.
+So, in an attempt to answer this question, there’s been another “growth” in my kitchen for the past 10 days.
 I’m trying yet again to capture wild yeast from thin air.

 It’s been kinda stinky this time though… a bit like rotten eggs.